Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/code/README.md

 ![Twitter-sentiment-logo](../docs/media/twitter-sentiment-icon.PNG)

 ## Introduction
 In this tutorial we are going to demonstrate the usage of Word Embedding algorithms like **Word2Vec** algorithm and **Sentiment Specfic Word Embedding (SSWE) Algorithm** to predict Twitter sentiment in Azure Machine Learning Workbench.

-For more information about Word2Vec and SSWE, you can refer to those papers: [Mikolov, Tomas, et al. Distributed representations of words and phrases and their compositionality.
-Advances in neural information processing systems.
-2013.](https://arxiv.org/abs/1310.4546) and **Sentiment Specfic Word Embedding (SSWE) Algorithm** [Tang, Duyu, et al. "Learning Sentiment-Specific Word Embedding for Twitter Sentiment Classification."
-ACL (1).
-2014.](http://www.aclweb.org/anthology/P14-1146)
+We will follow [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) to execute this project.

 ## Content
 This tutorial consists of the following three main parts with each part consisting of one or more python scripts.